 There are no hydropower facilities located in Sharon.
 Advances in hydropower technology are making it increasingly viable for small-scale residential use.
 Micro-hydropower (~5 kW capacity or more) has the potential to generate enough electricity to power a home, provided that the essential ingredients - water and vertical drop - are available.
 Hydro can be an excellent complement to a solar system because water flow is often greater during the late winter season when solar is less effective.
-Micro-hydro is also attractive because it often "relies on run-of-the-river" piping and does not require a dam.10 used to fuel vehicles (e.g., biodiesel), heat homes, or even generate electricity.
+Micro-hydro is also attractive because it often "relies on run-of-the-river" piping and does not require a dam.9 wastes, grass, wood, methane, and much more).
+Biomass can be converted into an energy source used to fuel vehicles (e.g., biodiesel), heat homes, or even generate electricity.
 Many Sharon homes use biomass for primary or supplemental heating.